rorywalsh/p5.Csound/docs/examples/soundfiles.md

 }
 ```

 The first line of Csound code declares a function table.
 Its size and GEN routine are not important as we will be overwriting its contents with that of the loaded sound file.
-The instrument itself, when started will begin outputting samples from the loaded sound file. `setksmps 1` is set to ensure our k-rate variables are updating at audio rate.
+The instrument itself, when started, will begin outputting samples from the loaded sound file. `setksmps 1` is set to ensure our k-rate variables are updating at audio rate.
 Therefore `kIndex` is our read pointer (note that the same results could be achieved with a `phasor` opcode).
 Each time `kIndex` is updated, its value is sent to a channel called `"sampleIndex"`.
 This channel will be used to position the playback scrubber later in the sketch.

 The next section of Csound code listens for changes to a channel called `"newIndexUpdate"`.
 Whenever its value changes, it queries the `"newIndex"` channel, which will contain the current playback position.
 (More on this below).
 The final piece of Csound code listens to channel `"stop"`.
 Whenever it is 1, the instrument will be terminated.